The Persuasion Duality: Duality

+In applications, Corollary \ref{cor_ver} can be used to infer properties of solutions to the persuasion problem.
+However, for this approach to be applicable, we must ensure that a solution to the dual problem exists.
+Our final goal is to establish conditions under which dual attainment holds.
+Contrary to previous results, additional regularity conditions on $V$ are needed.

-When $\Omega$ is finite, the persuasion problem is regular.
-This is because every finite-dimensional concave function is superdifferentiable at every interior point of its domain (the full-support assumption makes sure that $\mu_0$ lies in the interior of the set of probability measures).
-However, when $\Omega$ is infinite, the set of probability measures has an empty (relative) interior in the weak$^{\star}$ topology -- any $\mu_0$ is a boundary point.
-As a result, the hyperplane separating $(\mu_0,\,\widehat{V}(\mu_0))$ from the graph of $\widehat{V}$ may be vertical, and hence a supporting hyperplane of $\widehat{V}$ may fail to exist.\footnote{The difficulty can be understood by considering a concave continuous function $f(x)=\sqrt{x}$ on $[0,\,1]$.
-That function is not superdifferentiable at the boundary point $x=0$ because the supporting hyperplane would have to be vertical.} A second difficulty is that in infinite-dimensional spaces concavity and upper semi-continuity of a function is not in general sufficient for existence of a supporting hyperplane even at interior points.\footnote{For example, \cite{brondsted1965} construct a concave upper semi-continuous function that is nowhere superdifferentiable.}
+We say that $\ccV$ is {\it superdifferentiable} at $\mu_0$ if there exists a continuous linear function $H$ on $M(\Omega)$ (called a {\it supporting hyperplane} of $\ccV$ at $\mu_0$) represented by $p\in \Lip(\Omega)$ (called a {\it supergradient} of $\ccV$ at $\mu_0$) such that $\ccV(\mu_0)=H(\mu_0)$ and $\ccV(\mu)\leq H(\mu)=\int_{\Omega}p(\omega)\df \mu(\omega)$ for all $\mu\in \Delta(\Omega)$.
+Note that the concave closure $\ccV$ is a concave function.
+When $\Omega$ is finite, a concave function on $\Delta(\Omega)$ is also continuous on the interior of the domain, and hence it is superdifferentiable at all interior points (Theorems 7.12 and 7.24 in \citealp{aliprantis2006}).
+Interior points in case of finite $\Omega$ correspond to priors $\mu_0$ that have full support on $\Omega$.
+However, when $\Omega$ is infinite, the set of probability measures $\Delta(\Omega)$ has an empty (relative) interior---any $\mu_0\in \Delta(\Omega)$ is a boundary point.
+As a result, the hyperplane separating $(\mu_0,\,\ccV(\mu_0))$ from the graph of $\ccV$ may be vertical, and hence the required linear function $H$ may fail to exist.\footnote{For an analogy, consider a concave and continuous function $f(x)=\sqrt{x}$ on $[0,\,1]$.
+This function is not superdifferentiable at the boundary point $x=0$ because the supporting hyperplane would have to be vertical.}